 We believe that real learning is an integrated process that occurs when children are allowed flexibility to follow a wide variety of interests without being subject to a rigid time frame or curriculum.
-We feel children are naturally curious and enjoy learning when it can be fostered through their own interests and absorbed at their own pace.
-Learning occurs on different levels, and when a varied and challenging atmosphere is created, children have the opportunity to develop their full potential as creative, confident and happy people.
+We feel children are naturally curious and enjoy learning when it is fostered through their own interests and absorbed at their own pace.
+By creating a varied and challenging atmosphere that provides resources, experiences and time, children have the opportunity to develop their full potential as creative, confident and happy learners and individuals.

 Implementing Our Philosophy